allakutkina/local_h5p_xapi/Readme.md

 H5P Experience Extractor is a local Moodle plugin that captures xAPI statements emitted exclusively by H5P content and forwards them to a specified Learning Record Store (LRS).
 To improve reliability, statements can be stored locally and resent later if delivery to the LRS fails.

-The H5P Experience Extractor plugin was designed to complement Logstore xAPI plugin https://moodle.org/plugins/logstore_xapi for a thorough coverage of Learning Analytics Data.
+The H5P Experience Extractor plugin was designed to complement the <a href="https://moodle.org/plugins/logstore_xapi">Logstore xAPI plugin</a> for a thorough coverage of Learning Analytics Data.
+While the Logstore xAPI plugin captures generic Moodle events and emits them as xAPI statements, this plugin is designed to capture detailed interaction events from H5P activities.

-This plugin was developed by members of the Hector Research Institute of Education Sciences and Psychology and is openly distributed; please acknowledge the authors in any publications that use it.
+This plugin was developed by members of the <a href="https://uni-tuebingen.de/de/80946">Hector Research Institute of Education Sciences and Psychology</a> and is openly distributed; please acknowledge the authors in any publications that use it (see citation below).

 Key features
 ------------
-- Listens for xAPI events from embedded H5P content (Both Moodle or Iframe).
+- Listens for xAPI events from embedded H5P content (Both Moodle or iframe).
 - Sends statements to a configurable LRS endpoint.
 - Stores failed statements in a Moodle DB table for later retry.
 - Admin report page with: